 The battle of resistance bands versus weights | When weights may be better

-In the debate over resistance bands versus weights, there are also reasons that you might choose more conventional resistance training methods, such as free-weight resistance training.
+In the debate over resistance bands versus weights, there are also reasons to choose more conventional resistance training methods, such as free weights.

 - Resistance bands are not as useful for momentum-based exercises such as kettlebell swings.

-- With elastic tubing muscle strength, it can be difficult to measure exactly how many pounds of resistance you’re pushing.
+- With elastic tubing, it can be difficult to measure exactly how many pounds of resistance you’re pushing.
 Therefore, it’s harder to record how much you’re lifting with resistance bands.
 Remember that if you want more objective measures of how much weight you’re lifting, you can still test your strength gains in other ways (e.g., using free weights or bodyweight exercises)

 - Free weights are generally considered “King” when it comes to building muscle mass.
-However, just remember that you can still build muscles with resistance bands, AND you can use bands alongside traditional free-weight resistance training to help promote extra strength gains and muscle growth.
+However, just remember that you can still build muscle with resistance bands, AND you can use bands alongside traditional free-weight training to help promote additional strength gains and muscle growth.

 - If building big muscles is your primary goal, you may consider using free weights as your primary training tool and resistance bands as supplementary.